QuirkyCort/tutorials/courses/120 IoTy/110 Extensions_Hardware/120 Magnetic Sensor.md

-# Magnetic Sensor (QMC5883L, HMC5883L)
+# Magnetic Sensor (QMC5883L, QMC5883P, HMC5883L)

 ![](images/qmc5883l.webp)

-The QMC5883L and HMC5883L are 3-axis magnetic sensors often used as a magnetic compass for navigation purposes.
+The QMC5883L, QMC5883P, and HMC5883L are 3-axis magnetic sensors often used as a magnetic compass for navigation purposes.
-Both models works in the same way, but each require their own extension.
+All models works in the same way, but each require their own extension.

 <div class="important">
-It is quite common to find QMC5883L sold as HMC5883L and vice versa.
+It is quite common to find QMC5883L or QMC5883P sold as HMC5883L and vice versa.
-You can check which model you have by performing an I2C scan; the QMC5883L will have an address of 0x0D (13), while the HMC5883L uses address 0x1E (30).
+You can check which model you have by performing an I2C scan; the QMC5883L will have an address of 0x0D (13), the QMC5883P an address of 0x2C (44), while the HMC5883L uses address 0x1E (30).
 </div>

 ## Pins